wp-plugins/remote-dashboard-notifications/README.txt

 = Integration in a theme or plugin =

+**Prerequisite**

+The following has to be understood before you can integrate this feature in your product:

+* **Server**: the WordPress site where the plugin is installed
+* **Client**: the WordPress site where the class in instantiated (through a theme or a plugin)

+= Integration steps =

 It is really easy to integrate this feature in a plugin or theme.
-Only two steps are required:
+Only four steps are required:

 1. Copy `includes/class-remote-notification-client.php` into the theme / plugin directory
+2. Create a new channel on the server
+3. Get the channel ID & key (in the term edit screen)
-2. Instanciate the class with the server's URL, a channel ID and key
+4. Instantiate the class on the client with the server's URL (`http://domain.com?post_type=notification`), the channel ID and key

 = Integration examples =